NFTX-project/nftx-assets/README.md

 # NFTX tokenlist

-Tokenlist for all NFTX vaults.
+Tokenlist for all NFTX vaults